The Wildscreen Panda Awards honour the very best in natural world storytelling craft.

 In addition to contact details and images, Entrants are required to submit a story title and a synopsis to support their submission.
 The synopsis should clearly describe the originality, purpose, strengths and achievements of the Photo Story.

-Images: A minimum of six and maximum of ten images must be submitted per Photo Story.
+Images: Six photographs must be submitted per Photo Story.
 Images must be submitted as a jpeg files at 1920 pixels along the longest side in the colour space Adobe RGB (1998).
+The images must also be uploaded in the correct order and numbered in the text description.

 If shortlisted, photographers or their authorised representative will be requested to provide RAW or original Jpeg files for verification, as well as high resolution Tiff files.